nmshd/documentation/_docs_use-cases/use-case-transport-cancel-identitydeletionprocess.md

 ## On Success

-- Moves the IdentityDeletionProcess in status `"Cancelled"`
+- Changes the `status` of the IdentityDeletionProcess from `"Approved"` to `"Cancelled"`
 - Returns the cancelled IdentityDeletionProcess

 ## On Failure

-- No IdentityDeletionProcess can be cancelled if non was in `status` `"Approved"` for this Identity.
+- No IdentityDeletionProcess can be cancelled if none was in `status` `"Approved"` for this Identity.